Izenda7Series/docs/ui/doc_report_designer_fields.rst

 -  Choose text alignment left, center, right or justify and top, middle or bottom.
 Vertical alignment is available from version 2.10.0.

+- Turn on or off word wrap option.
+(This option available from v2.10.0).

 -  Choose data sorting order unsorted, ascending or descending by repeatedly clicking the icon.